DHTMLX/docs-diagram/docs/api/editor/afterlinetitlemove_event.md

 ### Description

-@short: fires when a text element of a line is moved one grid step
+@short: Fires when a text element of a line is moved one grid step

 ### Usage